Powder glass beads: Keta awuazi beads

 Apart from red beads imitating coral, blue beads were also highly valued.
 Keta awuazi beads, originating from Nigeria or possibly Togo, were made in horizontal molds and mold marks are often evident along their sides.
 Keta awuazi beads are cylindrical in shape.
 Manufacture ceased during the 1940s.
 Krobo bead makers produced similar blue powder glass beads, using glass derived from cold cream jars to achieve the blue colouration.

 Kiffa beads

-Mauritanian Kiffa beads are also manufactured through the wet core technique.
-Glass, which is finely crushed to a powder, is mixed with a binder such as saliva or gum arabic diluted in water.
-Decorations are made from the glass slurry i.e. crushed glass mixed with a binder, and applied with a pointed tool, usually a steel needle.
+Kiffa beads from Mauritania are also manufactured through the wet core technique.
+Glass is finely crushed to a powder, and is then mixed with a binder such as saliva or gum arabic diluted in water.
+Decorations are made from the glass slurry (which is made of crushed glass mixed with a binder), and applied with a pointed tool, usually a steel needle.
 The beads are formed by hand and not placed in molds.
 The firing takes place in small containers, often sardine cans, in open fires.